yurivish/yuri.is-2018/content/scribbles/the-types-of-magic.md

 1. Mirrodin block has lots artifacts, but they're all creatures (or lands) since colorless spells weren't invented yet.

-_Data notes --_ Relative and absolute views are normalized by set size, adjusted for cards with multiple colors and types.
+_Data notes --_ Relative and absolute views are normalized by set size and adjusted for cards with multiple colors and types.
 Here's where I got the [mana symbols](http://mtgsalvation.gamepedia.com/Category:Mana_symbols) and the [source data](http://mtgjson.com).